ucdavisdatalab/workshop_python_basics/README.md

 5. Run the command `ghp-import -n -p -f _build/html` in a shell at the top level of the repo to update the `gh-pages` branch of the repo.
-This uses the [`ghp-import` Python package][ghp-import], which you will need to install first (`pip install ghp-import`).
+This uses the [`ghp-import` Python package][ghp-import].
 The live web page will update automatically after 1-10 minutes.

 [ghp-import]: https://github.com/c-w/ghp-import